-This booklet is the 2017 edition of your Summary Plan Description (SPD).
+This SPD is the 2023 edition of your Summary Plan Description.
 This edition of your SPD replaces and supersedes any prior SPD and other summaries of the provisions of the Plan.

-The Trustees are required to write this SPD in clear, understandable, and informal language.
-However, if you have any questions about this booklet, you should call the Annuity Trust Office for information about how the Plan works.
+This SPD is intended to be written in clear, understandable, and informal language.
+However, if you have any questions about this SPD, you should call the Annuity Trust Office for information about how the Plan works.